-Shaggy Flores is a Nuyorican, Massarican, Bilingual, Spanglish Speaking, Afro-Taino, Santero, Centaur, Warrior, Jibaro, Borinquen Poeta hailing from Spanish Harlem (Nueva Yol), Cupey (Puerto Rico,) and Springfield (MA.)
+Shaggy Flores is a Nuyorican, Massarican, Bilingual, Spanglish Speaking, Afro-Taino, Santero, Centaur, Warrior, Jibaro, Borinquen Poeta.
+Born in El Barrio (Nueva Yol), and raised in Staten Island, Guynabo & Cupey (Puerto Rico,) and Springfield (MA.)
 He believes in using literature as a means to uplift and educate people.

 A graduate and scholar from the University of Massachusetts with a degree on the African Diaspora and a Masters in History from Virginia State University, Mr. Flores follows in the tradition of Arturo Schomburg and Louis Reyes Rivera believing the poet should always serve as cultural worker.